Louisville Metro Community Action Agency Partnership assistance programs.

 Homeless prevention provides assistance to the unemployed, struggling and low-income families at risk of losing their home due to a financial crisis.
 For emergency financial assistance with a housing cost (rent), dial Metro Call for the nearest Neighborhood Place or call the Community Ministries at (502) 561-0722.
 Assistance may be available for paying rent or some type of deposit, whether security or a utility.
 Loans may be facilitated by LMCAP in some cases for various housing expenses.
 On the other hand, if you are having a landlord dispute or need mediation, contact the Legal Aid Society at 584-1254 for aid and representation.

 If you are in danger of foreclosure or behind on your mortgage, please contact one or more of the following Louisville Metro Community Action Partnership partners.
 Call Protect My Kentucky Home, free Legal Aid Society’s Foreclosure Clinics, Foreclosure Conciliation Project or the city of Louisville Urban League’s Foreclosure Counseling service.
+Or there are also federal government funded homeless prevention and rehousing programs that may provide grant based aid.

 Foreclosure prevention is available.
 Homeowners who are in danger of losing their home can use the services of the Protect My Kentucky Home.
 Individuals who are delinquent on their home loan, or in danger of becoming delinquent on their mortgage, may be eligible for the free program.
 Call (866) 830-7868 for more information.